Joe Vellano

-Joe Vellano (born October 30, 1988) is an American football defensive tackle for the Parma Panthers of the Italian Football League.
-He played college football at the University of Maryland, and signed with the New England Patriots as an undrafted free agent in 2013.
-He has also been a member of the Indianapolis Colts, Atlanta Falcons, and Dallas Cowboys.

-Vellano is now a member of the Parma Panthers, playing in the Italian Football League since 2019.
+Joe Vellano (born October 30, 1988) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Maryland Terrapins, and signed with the New England Patriots of the National Football League (NFL) as an undrafted free agent in 2013.
+He was also a member of the Indianapolis Colts, Atlanta Falcons, and Dallas Cowboys of the NFL, and the Parma Panthers of the Italian Football League.

 College career

-Vellano played for the Maryland Terrapins from 2008–2012.
+Vellano played at the University of Maryland, College Park, for the Terrapins from 2008–2012.
 He redshirted his first season in 2008.
 In the 2009 season, he appeared in four games and recorded one tackle.
 In the 2010 season, he recorded 63 total tackles, 10.5 tackles-for-loss, five sacks, two passes defended, and one forced fumble.
 In the 2011 season, he recorded 94 total tackles, 7.5 tackles-for-loss, 2.5 sacks, four passes defended, two forced fumbles, one fumble recovery, and one defensive touchdown.
 In his final collegiate season in 2012, he recorded 61 total tackles, 14 tackles-for-loss, six sacks, and one interception.

 Professional career

-New England Patriots
+New England Patriots (first stint)

 On April 30, 2013, Vellano signed with the New England Patriots as an undrafted free agent.
 In Week 5 against the Cincinnati Bengals, he received his first career start in place of Vince Wilfork, who was placed on injured reserve.

 Vellano became a Super Bowl champion on February 1, 2015, helping the Patriots win Super Bowl XLIX over the Seattle Seahawks, 28–24.

 On August 31, 2015, the Patriots released Vellano.
 He was re-signed to the practice squad on September 26, and released again on September 30.